telerik/uwp-docs/common/teleriknamedbrushes.md

 # UserThemeResources extension

 The **UserThemeReources** class is a markup extension provided by Telerik.
 It is designed to allow developers to easily override the default resources used in the default themes.
-It exposes two static properties:
+This class exposes two static properties:

 - **DarkResourcePath** (string): Gets or sets the Uri path to the resource dictionary containing theme resource definitions for the Dark theme.
 If no value is set, the default Dark theme will be used.
 - **LightResourcesPath** (string): Gets or sets the Uri path to the resource dictionary containing theme resource definitions for the Light theme.
 If no value is set, the default Light theme will be used.

 This markup extension is also used as custom resource loader.
+Meaning that

-Meaning that the Telerik Named Brushes will be available in an application **only** after instantiating this extension.
+>Telerik Named Brushes will be available in an application **only** after instantiating this extension.

 In order developers to use the predefined resources throughout the entire application it is recommended this extension to be used in the **App.xaml** file.
 Here is an example how this can be done:

 	<Application xmlns:telerik="using:Telerik.UI.Xaml.Controls" . . . >
 		<Application.Resources>